ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline_rework/Readme.md

 ### Stable Commandline Arguments:

-    -a testing all submissions
-    -r rerun tested submissions, also requests resending of emails -f fetches students and submissions from moodle and saves them local and generates a respective database entry
-    -v prints extended information
+    -f/--fetch:     Fetches all submissions and students from moodle and stores them in a submission dir and in the provided database.

+    --fetch-only:   Fetches all submissions and students from moodle and stores them in a submission dir and in the provided database.
+                    No test are executed afterwards.

+    -c/--check ["name1", "name2",...]:
+                    Runs evaluation for all students given in the list of strings.

+    -a/--all:       Runs evaluation for all students.
+By default only if not already run.

+    -u/--unpassed-students:
+                    Runs evaluation only for students, that havn't passed.
+                    Only efficient in combination with -r/--rerun.

+    -r/--rerun:     Reruns functionallity e.g. rerun tests, remail students.
+                    By default the functionality only runs if not done previously.

+    -v/--verbose:   Prints detailed information for all used functionallity.

+    -d/--details ["name1","name2",...]:
-    -g generating full .csv grading files for uploading at moodle -s prints short statistics for all submissions and all students -d prints full information for a/some student/s submission given if more than one submission is found the user is asked
+                    Prints detailed information for submissions for the specified students.
+                    If more than one submission is found the user is asked.

+    -s/--stats:     Prints stats for all students.

+    -g/--generate:  Generates needed CSV files with the grade and passed information.

+    -m/--mail-to-all:
+                    Sends a feedback mail to every student who hasn't revieved a feedback mail yet.

+    -A/--Abtestat ["name1",...]:
-    -A marks a student or a list of students as "abtestat done" if the student hasn't passed all test the user will be asked
+                    Marks a student or a list of students as "abtestat done" if the student hasn't passed all test the user will be asked.

+    -R/--Revert ["name1",...]:
-    -R reverts marking a student or a list of students as "abtestat done" the user will also be ask whether to unset passed test cases
+                    Reverts marking a student or a list of students as "abtestat done".
+                    The user will also be ask whether to unset passed test cases.

+    -D/--mark_manual ["name1",...]:
+                    Marks a submission and a student as passed if corrected manually.

 ### Implemented Structure:

 ### Implemented Features:
+  - Fetching submissions from moodle or a local dir

-  - Integrating an existing submission dir into a sql-lite database
+  - Persist student data and submission information in a sqlite database
-  - Running given test cases for all submissions in the database
+  - Run a specific set of Testcases, consisting of input and output, for all submissions
-  - Evaluate the results
+  - Evaluate the results with regards to correctness and runtime
-  - marking students and submissions as passed (current bug, valgrind not taken into account)
-  - integrated submission fetching from moodle course
-  - integrated automatic feedback
-  - evaluating memory footprint for passing
-  - evaluate runtime statistics
+  - Marking students as passed, and also mark whether they passed an "abtestat"
+  - Send evaluation feedback to the students after running tests
+  - evaluate performance (time and space) to evaluate possible competitions
+  - dump relevant grading lists via csv and Moodle Grader API

 ## Future Development
 ### Planned Structure

 ### Planned Features

   - integrate 3rd party orm like SqlAlchemy (in progress)

 ### Planned Integration